nicksstapleton/blog/_posts/2023-08-25-recommended-resources-for-logos-bible-software.md

 * Greek / Hebrew Texts + Lexicons
 * Other reference resources (study bibles, favorite books, etc.)

-## My Recommended Resource for Logos
+## My Recommended Resources for Logos
 What resources do I recommend?
 I'm glad you asked!

 🙌 [My recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton) are listed conveniently on Logos.com![^1] They are organized by category to make it easy find whatever you are looking for.